practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/README.md

 Meta Language itself has its roots in (Stanford) LCF, a proof-checking program developed at Stanford University by **Robin Milner** in 1972, who later moved to Edinburgh University, where ML has been created: https://www.cl.cam.ac.uk/archive/mjcg/papers/HolHistory.pdf:

 - ML has been built with Lisp: "(5) Edinburgh LCF, including the ML interpreter, was implemented in Lisp."
-- "The original LCF team at Stanford consisted of Robin Milner, assisted by Whitfield Diffie (from whom Milner learnt Lisp)."
+- "The original LCF team at Stanford consisted of Robin Milner, assisted by Whitfield Diffie (from whom Milner learned Lisp)."
 Whitfield Diffie is one of the creators of public-key cryptography.

 <br/>